DrMole1/CertificationUnity/README.md

 # CertificationUnity

-This git contains all exercices during my Unity certification.
+This git contains all exercises during my Unity certification.